Tim Armstrong: Rancid

-As time went on, Armstrong, suffering from depression and alcoholism, eventually became homeless.
+As time went on, Armstrong suffered from depression and alcoholism, and eventually became homeless.
 During this time, Freeman suggested the two start a new band together, partially in hopes of curbing Armstrong's alcohol addiction.
-Armstrong began writing songs that would appear on their first album.
+Armstrong began writing songs in 1991 that would appear on their first album which was released in 1993.
 Their new band, Rancid, would eventually go on to become one of the most critically acclaimed and commercially successful punk rock bands of all time.
-Rancid has released nine studio albums since their formation.
+Rancid has released ten studio albums since their formation with their latest, Tomorrow Never Comes, being released in 2023.

 The Transplants

 In 1999, Armstrong invited roadie Rob Aston ("Skinhead Rob") to add lyrics to some solo material that Armstrong had been creating in his basement, and the two worked together writing and recording music.
 They formed the group Transplants with drummer Travis Barker, of Blink-182, and released their self-titled debut album on October 22, 2002.
 A second Transplants album, Haunted Cities, was released on June 21, 2005.
 The Transplants break-up was confirmed by Rob Aston on January 16, 2006, when he told a reporter that the group had split.
 However, Barker later announced that the trio was working on a new album.
 They played their first show since 2006 on Conan to promote Barker's new solo album, on which the song "Saturday Night" is featured.
-It was announced in November 2011 on the Transplants official Facebook page that their new album would be "finished" in December 2011.
-The latest album entitled "In A Warzone" was released June 25, 2013, on Epitaph Records.
+It was announced in November 2011 on the Transplants' official Facebook page that their new album would be "finished" in December 2011.
+Their latest album, entitled Take Cover, was released October 13, 2017, on Epitaph Records.

 Solo albums/Tim Timebomb

-In 2007, he released his first solo album entitled A Poet's Life with The Aggrolites as his backing band.
+In 2007, he released his first solo album entitled A Poet's Life with the Aggrolites as his backing band.
 The track from that album "Into Action" was reported as the number one most played and requested in 2007 on then XM Satellite Radio channel Fungus 53.

 In 2012, he launched a side project under the name Tim Timebomb, initially releasing a download only album, entitled "Tim Timebomb Sings Songs from RocknNRoll Theater", containing songs from his musical film series.
 Since October 29, 2012, he has released a series of songs via YouTube, at a rate of one track each day starting on October 29, 2012.
 These songs make up a series of download only singles, to date more than 200 tracks have been released, a mixture of original compositions, covers, and re-workings of his previous songs, including those of Rancid.